Anambas, South East Asia's Maldives

 In fact, it's been said that the way it sits in this kind of no man's land is part of the reason that Anambas has remained practically hidden from the rest of the world until this day.
 How many people do you know that have heard of Anambas?

-What is known, however, is that this collection of 255 treasure islands is nothing short of a land blessed with raw, powerful and unspoiled beauty; countless emerald isles, jutting from a gin-clear sea that gradually hues from a glassy aquamarine to a deep cobalt blue, with snow-white beaches and coconut trees for good measure.
+But I now know that this collection of 255 treasure islands is nothing short of a land blessed with raw, powerful and unspoiled beauty; countless emerald isles, jutting from a gin-clear sea that gradually hues from a glassy aquamarine to a deep cobalt blue, with snow-white beaches and coconut trees for good measure.

 If all of this sounds like a description of Maldives, it's because Anambas does have a striking resemblance to Maldives.
-For all the considerable geographical distance between these two island groups, Maldives and Anambas may as well have been siblings, not only in terms of their incredible natural wealth and breathtaking environmental beauty, but for a number of other reasons too.
+For all the considerable geographical distance between these two island groups, Maldives and Anambas may as well have been siblings, not only in terms of their incredible natural wealth and simply stunning environmental beauty, but for a number of other reasons too.

 Like Maldives, the Anambas Archipelago is remote and hence not that easily accessible.
 Whilst this means that the territories are unlikely to become mass tourism destinations, the way Hawaii has become, this isn't necessarily a bad thing.
 After all, Maldives has been a niche destination since its wholesale discovery and this serves the islands and their population very well.

 Where the two regions similarities end is price.
 Whereas travelers to Maldives had better come with generous budgets, Anambas is very budget-friendly.
-Its stunning, luscious, tropical backdrop can be enjoyed without it breaking the bank.
+Its luscious, tropical backdrop can be enjoyed without breaking the bank.

 And this also applies to hotel stays and activities like snorkeling, jungle-trekking and scubadiving.